-The advantages of having support from partners may provide research, access, funds and/or audience.
-Beyond that, creating work that aligns with wider issues in public discourse can grow your reach and relevance substantially.
+The advantages of having support from partners may be to provide research, access, funds and/or audience.
+Beyond that, creating work that aligns with wider issues in public discourse can grow the reach and relevance of your work.

 Why do I need to raise money for my film through crowdfunding?

-- Attend a 2-day workshop in September
+- Attend an edit workshop in July/August 2022 and a distribution workshop in September 2022.

-- Receive feedback on shoot scripts
+- Receive feedback on shoot scripts.

-- Receive feedback throughout the editing process
+- Receive feedback throughout the editing process.

 Who owns the documentaries?

 All films remain the intellectual property of the filmmakers, while Loading Docs retains the rights to distribute and promote the films for a minimum period of four years.